 If a drive has not been found, check to be sure that a card is in the slot and the reader is attached to the computer.
 You will need to Exit and return to this screen to refresh the Drive list.
-Lastly, check to make sure that the correct card format option is selected - the correct recorder should be selected and the appropriate format should be chosen.
-If you are sure that your 3-channel DR181, DR200/ HE or DR300 recording will be less than 48 hours, you can select that option.

-Now press Erase and your card will be initialized for its next use.
+Next, check to make sure that the correct card format option is selected for your recorder and then press Erase and your card will be initialized for its next use.